 Copy TEMPLATE.fmb and APPSTAND.fmb

-Download TEMPLATE.fmb, APPSTAND.fmb from $AU_TOP/forms/US path and PLL mentioned below from $AU_TOP/resource path.
+Download TEMPLATE.fmb, APPSTAND.fmb from $AU_TOP/forms/US path and PLL mentioned below from $AU_TOP/resource path using any FTP client like WinSCP or Filezilla.
 Copy all these files to your development environment forms path shown above paragraph.

 |1||APPCORE.pll||Application Standards, toolbar|